lorensen/VTKExamples/src/Cxx.md

 | -------------- | ---------------------- | ------------- | ------- |
 [ParametricKuenDemo](/Cxx/GeometricObjects/ParametricKuenDemo) | vtkParametricKuen | Interactively change the parameters for a Kuen Surface.
 [ParametricObjectsDemo](/Cxx/GeometricObjects/ParametricObjectsDemo) |  | Demonstrates the Parametric classes added by Andrew Maclean and additional classes added by Tim Meehan.
 The parametric spline is also included.
-Options are provided to display single objects, add backface, add normals and print out an image. vtkParametricPluckerConoid vtkParametricPseudosphere | Demonstration of additional vtkParametric* classes added by  Tim Meehan.
-All the objects are displayed in a 4X2 array.
+Options are provided to display single objects, add backface, add normals and print out an image.
 [ParametricSuperEllipsoidDemo](/Cxx/GeometricObjects/ParametricSuperEllipsoidDemo) | vtkParametricSuperEllipsoid | Interactively change the parameters for a SuperEllipsoid Surface.
 [ParametricSuperToroidDemo](/Cxx/GeometricObjects/ParametricSuperToroidDemo) | vtkParametricSuperToroid | Interactively change the parameters for a SuperToroid Surface.